blepping/ComfyUI-bleh/README.md

 3. Allow applying Kohya Deep Shrink to multiple blocks, also allow gradually fading out the downscale factor (look for the [`BlehDeepShrink`](#blehdeepshrink) node)
 4. Allow discarding penultimate sigma (look for the `BlehDiscardPenultimateSigma` node).
 This can be useful if you find certain samplers are ruining your image by spewing a bunch of noise into it at the very end (usually only an issue with `dpm2 a` or SDE samplers).
 5. Allow more conveniently switching between samplers during sampling (look for the [BlehInsaneChainSampler](#blehinsanechainsampler) node).
+6. Apply arbitrary model patches at an interval and/or for a percentage of sampling (look for the [BlehModelPatchConditional](#blehmodelpatchconditional) node).

 ## Configuration